 The Best of Iceland in 3 Days

-While I was living in Iceland in 2021, I was on a new adventure almost every single week.
-Whether it was exploring the Highlands, hidden waterfalls or remote hot springs, there was always something new to see.
-Although I didn’t manage to visit every inch of the country, I definitely tried.
-This itinerary will be jam-packed, so buckle up and grab your favorite snacks while you can because while three days is tight, it is definitely possible to see some of the best natural wonders that Iceland has to offer.
+Iceland presents a new adventure almost every single week.
+Whether exploring the Highlands, hidden waterfalls or remote hot springs, there is always something new to see.
+This itinerary will be jam-packed, so buckle up and grab your favorite snacks while you can, because while three days is tight, it is definitely possible to see some of the best natural wonders Iceland has to offer.

 The Fora Difference